 Do I need a lawyer to sell my house in Rhode Island?

-Yes, you do need an attorney to sell your home in Rhode Island.
+According to relatively new 2020 Rhode Island real estate laws, a real estate attorney is required to examine the property’s title and write the property deed.
+This is the buyer’s responsibility, but the Rhode Island Supreme Court has made clear that they highly recommend both buyer and seller be represented by attorneys.
 A real estate lawyer will typically charge a couple hundred dollars an hour.
 With all the legal requirements of a real estate sale, having an expert by your side to ensure everything is ironed out is worth the expense.
+Learn more by chatting with an experienced real estate lawyer.

 Is selling a house without a realtor worth it in Rhode Island?